 - OAuth – how to use OAuth 1.0a with Nexmo's API.

-- Signing requests – how to cryptographically sign requests.
+- Signing messages – how to cryptographically sign messages and verify message signatures.

 - Webhooks – Nexmo's API can send data back to your web server via a webhook.